cusicand/psf_telrisknat_2025_docs/docs/source/practicals/installation.rst

 However, ASP only run in Linux and MacOS.
 If you are using Windows, you have two options:

-1. Use the Windows Subsystem for Linux (WSL) to run a Linux environment on your Windows machine.
+a. **Use the Windows Subsystem for Linux (WSL)** to run a Linux environment on your Windows machine.

-2. Set up a virtual machine with a Linux distribution.
+b. **Set up a virtual machine** with a Linux distribution.

 .. _setring_wsl:

 Setting up WSL (lightest option if you have Windows 10 or higher)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Enable WSL on your Windows machine by following the instructions in the official `Microsoft documentation: <https://learn.microsoft.com/en-us/windows/wsl/install-manual>`_
+a.
+Enable WSL on your Windows machine by following the instructions in the official `Microsoft documentation: <https://learn.microsoft.com/en-us/windows/wsl/install-manual>`_

-2. Restart your computer if prompted.
+b.
+Restart your computer if prompted.

-3. Install a Linux distribution from the Microsoft Store (e.g., Ubuntu). `https://learn.microsoft.com/en-us/windows/wsl/install <https://learn.microsoft.com/en-us/windows/wsl/install>`_.
+c.
+Install a Linux distribution from the Microsoft Store (e.g., Ubuntu). `https://learn.microsoft.com/en-us/windows/wsl/install <https://learn.microsoft.com/en-us/windows/wsl/install>`_.

-4. Once installed, launch the Linux distribution and follow the prompts to set up your user account.
+d.
+Once installed, launch the Linux distribution and follow the prompts to set up your user account.

 .. note::
     In this `Youtube video <https://www.youtube.com/watch?v=zZf4YH4WiZo>`_ you can find a visual guide on how to set up WSL.